 I don’t know if you’ve found your perfect Social Media Planning and Management tool, but I have been searching for the right tool for quite a while now and have not been able to find one.

-Don’t get me wrong, there are lots of them out there, but none of them worked for me or they were so expensive that I couldn’t justify the costs.
+Don’t get me wrong, there are lots of them out there, but none of them worked for me, or they were so expensive that I couldn’t justify the costs.

-I almost gave up, when I decided to create my own system.
+I almost gave up when I decided to create my system.
 I started by making a list of all the features I need and by looking for the tools that might cover all or some of them.

 For my posts, I use Evernote to write everything.
-I can just create a list of headline ideas and whenever I feel like it I can write the post.
+I can create a list of headline ideas, and whenever I feel like it, I can write the post.
 When it is time, I can copy it to my blog and finalize it.

-I also have a list of sayings I really like and I use those for posts as well.
+I also have a list of sayings I really like, and I use those for posts as well.

 I also re-use my photos as much as possible.
-Sometimes all it needs is to apply a filter and it looks completely different.
-Worthwhile playing with.
+Sometimes all it needs is to apply a filter, and it looks completely different — worthwhile playing with.

-This is all from natural traffic, not me trying to connect or asking people to like my page (I did this at the beginning, but I found it more harmful than worth it).
+It is all from natural traffic, not me trying to connect or asking people to like my page (I did this at the beginning, but I found it more harmful than worth it).

 I believe video becomes more and more important on all platforms.
 Even Twitter started now.